TomKo1987/Linux-Backup-Helper/README.md

 - **Essential Packages** will be installed using the default package manager of your distribution.
 - **Additional Packages** provides access to the Arch User Repository.
 Therefore **yay** must and will be installed.
 - You can also define **Specific Packages**.
 These packages will be installed (using the default package manager of your distribution) only if the corresponding session has been recognized.
-Both full desktop environments and window managers such as “Hyprland” and others are supported.
+Both f[...]

 ## Installation